 Trailforks’ coveted mountain bike trail database is now in Gaia GPS!
 The sum is greater than its parts: marrying Trailforks’ premier collection of trails with Gaia GPS’s world-class maps and tools unlocks new levels of two-wheeled adventure.
 Discover brand new routes, get the beta on trail conditions, and easily spy trails based on type and difficulty level with this new map overlay.

 Trailforks, a trail management system, catalogs trail networks around the world.
 The crowd-sourced database and moderated site provides the most accurate and comprehensive trail data in the world.
 Trailforks community members can access all of this data both on the web and in the Trailforks app.
 And now you can get all 361,392 Trailforks mountain bike trails around the globe right in the Gaia GPS app and on gaiagps.com.
-This Trailforks MTB map layer is available with a Gaia GPS Premium or Outside+ Membership.
+This Trailforks MTB map layer is available with a Gaia GPS Premium or Gaia GPS Premium with Outside+ Membership.

 While we’re stoked about this new map (even in winter!), we’re even more psyched about what it represents in our quest to make Gaia GPS even better for you.
 This collaboration with Trailforks is just the start of a bright future working with our sibling company as part of the Outside Interactive, Inc. network.